intellectivelab/docs.intellectivelab.com/_docs/release-notes/u4sp-release-notes.md

 - Access Custom Metadata fields configured by an administrator to leverage in Search Criteria or Results.

 SharePoint does not provide a capability to Save Content as Favorite or Save Search Criteria.
-With Unity for SharePoint a user can:
+With Unity 8.0 a user can:

 - Indicate a Document as a Favorite and view a list of Favorites.
 Favorites are displayed by default on Log In.
 - Save Search Criteria as a Saved Search, and access Saved Searches to quickly execute the search without re-entering the Search Criteria.